CDCgov/prime-reportstream/frontend-react/docs/rs-errorboundary-and-suspense.md

 ## Add new error page content

 Once your codes are parsed, and your name is enumerated, you can create your own custom content as a jsx element.
-Once exported, add it to the switch that selects the proper element before rendering in `ErrorComponent.tsx`
+Once exported, add it to the switch that selects the proper element before rendering in `ErrorComponent.tsx`.

+> **Important!**  Your error template should handle the swap between page and message displays via props, NOT in the `errorContent` switch statement.